amazon-archives/aws-full-stack-template/README.md

 &nbsp;

+## Running your web application locally

+1. If you haven't setup Git credentials for AWS CodeCommit before, head to the IAM Console.
+If you have already you can skip to step 5.
+2. Click on your IAM user.
+3. Click on the **Security credentials tab**.
+Scroll to the bottom and click **Generate** underneath the **HTTPS Git credentials for AWS CodeCommit**.
+4. Download and save these credentials.
+You will use these credentials when cloning your repository.
+&nbsp;

+5. Go to the CodeCommit console and find your code repository.
+5. Click the HTTPS button underneath the **Clone URL** column.
+6. Open up your terminal, type `git clone ` paste the Clone URL and hit enter.
+&nbsp;

+7. Once the repository has created, run `npm install`.
+8. After all dependencies have been downloaded, run `npm run start`.
+&nbsp;

+Your done!
+Any future updates you make to your repository get pushed to your code pipeline automatically and published to your web application endpoint.

 ## Additions, forks, and contributions

 We are excited that you are interested in using the AWS Full-Stack Template!
 This is a great place to start if you are just beginning with AWS and want to get a functional application up and running.
 It is equally useful if you are looking for a sample full-stack application to fork off of and build your own custom application.
 We encourage developer participation via contributions and suggested additions.
 Of course you are welcome to create your own version!